Dwight-Studio/JArmEmu/README.md

 it with details on any execution step.

 > [!NOTE]
-> The implemented instruction set is available in [Instructions.md](https://github.com/Dwight-Studio/JArmEmu/blob/main/Instructions.md)
-> or directly in the simulator (Help > See instructions...).
+> The implemented instruction set is available directly in the simulator (Help > See instructions...).

 # Install